The legalization of same-sex marriage (SSM) --

 The courts' rulings have either legalized SSM in the state or have required the state to recognize marriages performed out-of-state, or both.
 However, almost all of these court decisions have been stayed pending appeals to a U.S. Circuit Court of Appeal or, in the case of lawsuits in state courts, to the state Supreme Court.

 Such a lawsuit was filed in North Dakota on MAY-26.
 It may be a largely symbolic act.
-This is because another case may be decided in the Supreme Court which affects the entire country before the District Court in North Dakota can rule.
+This is because another case may be decided in the Supreme Court which affects the entire country before the District Court in North Dakota has a chance to rule.
 Also a decision by the U.S. 8th Circuit Court of Appeals for a nearby state could be sufficiently broad to require North Dakota to abandon its opposition to SSM.
-Only time will tell.

 - Terminology: The Roman Catholic Church has long taught that if either the bride, or groom, or both, are unbaptized, then they are entering into a natural marriage.
 Where both have been baptized, it is a sacramental marriage.
 Recently, some religious and social conservatives have adopted the Catholic term "natural marriage" and are now using it to refer to any civil or religious marriage between a woman and a man.
 This implies that a marriage between two women or between two men is an "unnatural marriage."